pierreablin/autoptim/README.md

 - **Smart input processing**: `scipy.optimize.minimize` is only meant to deal with one-dimensional arrays as input.
 In `autoptim`, variables can be multi-dimensional arrays or lists of arrays.

+### Disclaimer

+This package is meant to be as easy to use as possible.
+As so, some compromises on the speed of minimization are made.
 ## Installation
   To install, use `pip`:
   ```